jsx-eslint/eslint-plugin-react/docs/rules/destructuring-assignment.md

+# react/destructuring-assignment

-# Enforce consistent usage of destructuring assignment of props, state, and context (`react/destructuring-assignment`)
+📝 Enforce consistent usage of destructuring assignment of props, state, and context.

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).